A well stocked pantry is valuable for many reasons, right?

 My pantry is an integral feature of my approach to self-reliance

-It has ample supplies of flour, other baking requirements like yeast, the raw ingredients for baking powder plus salt, sugar, milk powder and cocoa.
+It has ample supplies of flour, other baking requirements like yeast, the raw ingredients for baking powder plus salt, sugar, rolled oats, milk powder and cocoa.

 I also have a stock of basic consumables on hand too; toilet paper, soap, toothpaste, etc.